crisluengo/doxpp/README.md

 3. It is meant to parse header files only, not the implementation files.
 It documents the API of a library, not all the code in a project.
-4. It documents everything declared in the header files, even if no documentation block is associated.
+4. It documents everything declared in the header files, even if no documentation block is associated to the declaration.
 The generator can choose what to output.
 5. Commands intended to document members cannot define non-existing members.
 For example, the `\class <name>` command adds documentation to a class.
 The class must be declared somewhere in the header files.